 The Talking Water Gardens project, an engineered treatment wetlands, is open to the public seven days a week, sunrise to sunset.
 Talking Water Gardens is a public works project that cools treated wastewater before entering the Willamette River.
 Wetland cells are connected by soft-surface walking trails.
 Many trails are elevated to give visitors a beautiful view of the natural system at work including the plants and wildlife that have found this place as a new home.

-Please contact a coordinator from the City of Albany’s Wetlands department if you have any questions:
+Please contact a coordinator from the City of Albany’s Public Works department if you have any questions:

 Water Resources & Wetlands Outreach Coordinator